Aarhus-Psychiatry-Research/psycop-common/README.md

 ```

 ## Developing new evaluation plots
-If you're developing a new evaluation plot (or polishing one for publication), it's much faster to develop it if you don't have to train a model.
+In general, model evaluations are added to `evaluate_model` in `psycopt2d > evaluation.py`.
+However, when developing, it's much faster when you don't have to train a model for each iteration.

-We recommend that you:
+To do that:
+**Work locally**
+1. Write your plot function in an appropriate file in the `psycopt2d > visualization` directory.

-1. Design the plot on synthetic prediction data.
+2. Test the plot on synthetic prediction data.
 Use the `evaluate_saved_model_predictions.py` script as a guide.
-2. Test the plot on real prediction data on Overtaci.
+**Work remotely**
+3. When you're happy with the plot, test it on real data on Overtaci.
+To do this, go to Overtaci and replace the path in your test script with some real model predictions with metadata.
+4. When all is ready to go, add the function to the `psycopt2d > evaluation.py > evaluate_model` function

 ## Logging Altair to WandB and saving as png
 We use Selenium and chromedriver to save Altair charts as png.
 This works out-of-the-box on Overtaci, but requires you to download [chromedriver](https://chromedriver.chromium.org) and place it on PATH (e.g. `/usr/local/bin` on OSX) to use locally.
 Optionally, [see this guide](https://www.swtestacademy.com/install-chrome-driver-on-mac/).
 If on OSX, you'll probably need to give chromedriver permission to be run.
 Move to the folder containing the file and run the following line in a terminal: